hamigua2000/xxmarket/README.md

 this point it does what I want it to do, and I have the hubris to believe that one or two other people might find it useful.

-I welcome any suggestions; I may or may not implement them.
-Suggestions with merge patches will have a significantly higher probability of being implemented at a significantly earlier point in time.
+I welcome any suggestions; low-hanging fruit has a higher probability of being implemented.
+Suggestions with merge patches have a higher probability of being implemented.
+Requests for ponies will be ignored.

 ## The input file format (and grandiose plans)